SciML/SciMLStructures.jl/docs/src/index.md

-# SciMLStructures.jl: Compiler-Based Proofs of Function Properties
+# SciMLStructures.jl: Structured Objects for Non-State Values in System Solvers

 SciMLStructures.jl defines a generic interface for interacting with solvers, estimation tooling, and more within the SciML ecosystem and the greater Julia universe.
 SciMLStructures.jl defines a structured enforcable interface